uds-se/debuggingbook/docs/notebooks/README.md

 **<span style="background-color: yellow">
     <i class="fa fa-fw fa-wrench"></i>
 This book is work in progress.
-It will be released to the public in the beginning of 2021.</span>**
+It will be released to the public in Spring 2021.</span>**

 ## A Textbook for Paper, Screen, and Keyboard